MSchmidt951/A-Star-Visualiser/README.md

 ## Installation and Setup

+- Install python then the noise and pygame library
 - Download Astar.py
-- Install python and the noise library
-- Run the Astar.py
+- Run Astar.py